Company car tax for electric cars

 How do I calculate the benefit-in-kind tax for my electric or plug-in hybrid car?

-You can calculate the benefit in kind tax this in two ways.
+You can calculate the benefit in kind tax in two ways.
 You can refer to the tables above and calculate the cost.
-Before calculating your benefit in kind tax, you will need to know your vehicle's:
+Before calculating your benefit in kind car tax, you will need to know your vehicle's:

 P11D value (list price including extra and VAT but without first-year registration and vehicle tax)